Valod: Education

 Valod has an IT college and Science college located on Bardoli Road.
 Along with these colleges, Valod has two high schools and one Gujarati school.
 Majority of household members mostly have graduate level degrees.
 With girls continuing to receive higher education, rising numbers of local population are nowadays becoming doctors, and the number of engineering degree graduates are also increasing with each passing day.

-Notable citizens
+Notable people

 Suresh Joshi, a renowned Gujarati writer was born in Valod.